ten-protocol/ten-test/admin/README.md

 Funding users
 -------------
-`fund_users` performs a transfer of native OBX, and HOC and POC tokens to each of the community registered accounts.
+`fund_users` performs a transfer of HOC and POC tokens to each of the community registered accounts.
 To run use;

 ```bash